+Our school has remained closed from March 13, 2020 through present date as a result of the Covid-19 global pandemic.
+As as a result, all students have been supported via a district-wide implemented distance learning plan.
+District and classroom assessments will continue to be conducted remotely, all of which teachers and staff use to drive instruction and determine the learning needs of all students.
+During these unprecedented times in education, the effectiveness of the strategies/activities set to achieve Goal 3 remains to be seen as the school year unfolds.
 Last year's goal was to promote family engagement through family events and continue to keep students safe by providing Health Office Specialist (HOS) support and yard assistants.
 Communication with 50% of families was measured by increasing volunteerism to each family volunteering at least 1 time throughout the year.
 Conduct class meetings based on the Olweus Anti-bullying program and Restorative Justice practices in at least 80% of classrooms at least 1 x per month.

 An HOS was provided all year which was necessary due to some large health issues that occurred.
 This strategy was very effective.
 It helped having extra playground support.
 At least 50% of families volunteered at least one time.
 And teachers reported that they held meetings at least one time per month in 90% of classrooms.
 Restorative Justice was introduced and harm circles were effective in supporting students with communication, conflict resolution, and helped stop the same behaviors from occurring more than one time.
-Parent attendance at events was very high and communication in the form of one weekly bulletin from administration to families and two weekly bulletins from PTA was very effective.
-We also started providing one paper calendar with the month's events to each family.
+Parent attendance at events was good and communication in the form of one weekly bulletin from the PTA, along with the administration was very effective.
+We also provided one paper calendar with the month's events to each family prior to school closure and plan to resume this activity upon reopening.
 The school introduced a monthly shared book read (K-5) in order to discuss differences and inclusion in the community.
-As part of our cultural awareness, we have implemented having our loudspeaker announcements read in a different language each week with a student interpreting what is said into English.
-This was a suggestion from ELAC.
+As part of our cultural awareness in prior years, we implemented having our loudspeaker announcements read in a different language each week with a student interpreting what is said into English.
+This was also very effective and we look forward to implementing this again upon reopening.